luckylz2git/exfat-synology/usbsync/README.md

 [usbsync] uses another mechanism to proceed the incremental import.
 Once any file is imported, [usbsync] won't import it again, even the file is moved or deleted from the Import Directory.
 This is more suitable for DSLR photos & videos import workflow.
 Because after importing data into the NAS, users always like to rename the files and create new folders to keep different photos & videos.

-[usbsync] will keep recent 180 days imported file list in the hidden sub dir @eaDir of the Backup Directory, named copied.log.
-Files imported earlier than 180 days, imported history (only the history, not the phisycal files) will be deleted from the list to save the disk space.

 **How To Setup**

 **[ 1 ]** Go to Synology DiskStation, [Control Panel] -> [Shared Folder], create a shared folder on volume1, e.g. PhotoImported.